Hakob Sanasaryan: Biography

 Having received his elementary and secondary education in the village Yeranos, he moved to Yerevan in 1954 for a one-year vocational education in building construction, after which he worked as a construction worker.
 His interest in natural sciences eventually led him to Yerevan State University, where he graduated in Chemistry in 1964.

 After graduation he worked about three years in the L. A. Mnjoyan Institute of Fine Organic Chemistry of the Academy of Sciences of Armenian SSR as a junior scientist.
 In 1968 he was admitted to the Institute of Organic Chemistry of the Academy of Sciences of the USSR in Moscow, where he finished his PhD in biochemistry in 1974.

 Returning to Armenia he worked for one year in the newly formed Research Institute of Chemical Reagents and Highly Pure Chemical Substances and then moved to the Academy of Sciences of Armenian SSR, where he remained to 1989.
 Sanasaryan has a lengthy resume as a biochemist, with numerous scientific publications.

-Sanasaryans spent his childhood in a traditional village and in the natural environment of Yeranos, on the shore of Lake Sevan.
+Sanasaryan spent his childhood in a traditional village and in the natural environment of Yeranos, on the shore of Lake Sevan.
 As Sanasaryan recalls in his book: “Episodes of Armenian Ecologic Movement”, it was the thriving old tradition of nature worship in the village which shaped his love for nature: one had a deep respect for all living things.

 However, the situation was quite different for the Soviet State and in the big Soviet cities.
-For much of the history of the Soviet Union, the environment was an entity to conquer and to exploit.
+For much of the history of the Soviet Union, the environment was an entity to conquer and exploit.